tester9071348/VxKex-Extended/README.md

 **A:** You need to install Visual Studio 2010 first, as it is the only version that is compatible with this software.
 After this, you need to compile both the x86 and x64 binaries of the software (beginning with x86).
-MgKex requires some x86 binaries produced by compiling the software in x86 first, before it can be used in x64.
+Ext7 requires some x86 binaries produced by compiling the software in x86 first, before it can be used in x64.

 The program "\01-Development Utilities\vautogen\vautogen.exe" will increment the version